stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 Once a node has peers established through any of the above seeding techniques, it engages in addr relay to grow its addrman.

-### Unsolicited ADDR messages*
+### Unsolicited `addr` messages*

 Peers share data with each other by gossiping unsolicited addresses.
 After establishing a connection, the initiating node sends its own address to the new peer, which then forwards it to a couple more peers in the network.
 Additionally, nodes will resend their address to their peers on average once every 24 hours ([source](https://github.com/bitcoin/bitcoin/blob/816314ef0f7bdf50a6596ef893ac1a1d2d8723bf/src/net_processing.cpp#L4130-L4131)).
 Those peers will batch these in maximum sets of 10 ([source](https://github.com/bitcoin/bitcoin/blob/816314ef0f7bdf50a6596ef893ac1a1d2d8723bf/src/net_processing.cpp#L2619-L2623)) and send them to a limited group of their peers who haven't been relayed that address before ([code](https://github.com/bitcoin/bitcoin/blob/d0852f39a7a3bfbb36437ef20bf94c263cad632a/src/net_processing.cpp#L1636-L1638)).

 *Note: this description of addr relay behavior only describes Bitcoin Core.
 There are no BIPs specifying addr relay, and therefore, the behavior of other Bitcoin software on the network is purely local policy.

-### From responses to GETADDRs
+### From responses to `getaddr` messages

-GETADDR data provides another way to populate the addrman.
-After the initial version handshake, a node sends a GETADDR message requesting information about known active peers to help find potential nodes in the network ([source](https://github.com/bitcoin/bitcoin/blob/094402430925ec5aac6edbbf52d74f10c665da43/src/net_processing.cpp#L2424-L2425)).
+`getaddr` data provides another way to populate the addrman.
+After the initial `version`/`verack` handshake, a node sends a `getaddr` message requesting information about known active peers to help find potential nodes in the network ([source](https://github.com/bitcoin/bitcoin/blob/094402430925ec5aac6edbbf52d74f10c665da43/src/net_processing.cpp#L2424-L2425)).
 The receiving node proportionally samples addresses from the new and tried tables and responds with an addr message containing up to 1,000 addresses capped at 23% of its own addrman size ([code](https://github.com/bitcoin/bitcoin/blob/094402430925ec5aac6edbbf52d74f10c665da43/src/addrman.cpp#L482-L505)).

-Past research has exploited GETADDR messages by sending them to all possible nodes on the network, then comparing these messages to infer the possible edges of each node.
+Past research has exploited `getaddr` messages by sending them to all possible nodes on the network, then comparing these messages to infer the possible edges of each node.
 The [Coinscope paper](https://www.cs.umd.edu/projects/coinscope/coinscope.pdf) took advantage of long-lived connections and used timestamps proliferated through the network to infer topology.
-This behavior was addressed in version 10.1 and further improved by [#14897](https://github.com/bitcoin/bitcoin/pull/14897), which randomized the request order and introduced a bias toward outbound connections giving them a higher priority when a node chooses from whom it should request a transaction. [#18991](https://github.com/bitcoin/bitcoin/pull/18991) cached responses to GETADDR to further prevent topology leaks.
+This behavior was addressed in version 10.1 and further improved by [#14897](https://github.com/bitcoin/bitcoin/pull/14897), which randomized the request order and introduced a bias toward outbound connections giving them a higher priority when a node chooses from whom it should request a transaction. [#18991](https://github.com/bitcoin/bitcoin/pull/18991) cached responses to `getaddr` to further prevent topology leaks.

 ## Timestamps

-AddrMan also tracks the timestamps of peers, currently connected or announced by other peers.
+Addrman also tracks the timestamps of peers, currently connected or announced by other peers.
 A timestamp is kept for each address to keep track of when the node address was last seen.
 Nodes keep newly received addresses in memory and wait two hours before adding them to the `peers.dat` database.
 However, if the address received is in the database, the timestamp will be updated with the new one if it is more recent ([source](https://core.ac.uk/download/pdf/288502346.pdf)).

 When successfully connecting to a peer, the `CAddress`'s nTime is updated, which is gossiped to peers. `net_processing` also updates this timestamp when it disconnects from a peer to prevent leaking information about currently connected peers ([code](https://github.com/bitcoin/bitcoin/blob/e669c3156ff88627a9478be8a6cac12723c2614a/src/addrman.h#L284-L294)).
 The above timestamps should not be confused with the `nLastSuccess` timestamp on `CAddrInfo` that updates when we mark an [address as Good](https://github.com/bitcoin/bitcoin/blob/e669c3156ff88627a9478be8a6cac12723c2614a/src/addrman.cpp#L215).